100% of UWTSD’s Classical Civilisation students were satisfied with the teaching on their course – NSS 2018.

 There is no one path for our Classical Civilisation graduates.
 The traditional routes of teaching, museum and heritage, the civil service and research – governmental, academic and media – are still pursued by our graduating cohort.

-However, the programme of embedded employability offered by the School of Classics at University of Wales Trinity Saint David ensures that our Ancient History graduates have the skills set and confidence to explore a wide variety of career paths.
+However, the programme of embedded employability offered by the University of Wales Trinity Saint David ensures that our Classical Civilisation graduates have the skills set and confidence to explore a wide variety of career paths.

 Indeed, our graduating students have explored options from outdoors sports instructors to prison superintendents, from the Armed Forces to careers in the medical environment, with a good selection of entrepreneurial spirits applying what they have learnt to the creation of their own companies.